GoogleCloudPlatform/solutions-builder/CONTRIBUTING.md

 ## Bug Reports

-If you encounter any issues or bugs, please [file a new Github Issue](https://github.com/GoogleCloudPlatform/solutions-builder/issues/new).
+If you encounter any issues or bugs, please [file a new GitHub Issue](https://github.com/GoogleCloudPlatform/solutions-builder/issues/new).

 - The Google team will triage the issues and will reply to your issues shortly.